Comparative mythology: Founding myths

-These mythological heroes often serve as role models, embodying the highest virtues and ideals of their respective cultures.
-Their stories frequently contain moral lessons and reflect the values, fears, and aspirations of the societies that created them.

 Structure of hero narratives

 Folklorists such as Antti Aarne (Aarne-Thompson classification systems), Joseph Campbell (monomyth) and Georges Polti (The Thirty-Six Dramatic Situations) have created structured reference systems to identify connections between myths from different cultures and regions.
 Some comparative mythologists look for similarities only among hero stories within a specific geographical or ethnic range.
 For example, the Austrian scholar Johann Georg von Hahn tried to identify a common structure underlying Aryan hero stories.

 Human cannibalism

 Human cannibalism features in the myths, folklore, and legends of many cultures and is most often attributed to evil characters or as extreme retribution for some wrongdoing.
 Examples include Lamia of Greek mythology, a woman who became a child-eating monster after her children were destroyed by Hera, upon learning of her husband Zeus' trysts.
 In Zuni mythology and religion, Átahsaia is a giant cannibalistic demon, feeding on fellow demons and humans alike.
 He is depicted as having unblinking bulging eyes, long talons, and yellow tusks that protruded past his lips.

 The myth of Baxbaxwalanuksiwe, in Hamatsa society of the Kwakwaka'wakw indigenous tribe, tells of a man-eating giant, who lives in a strange house with red smoke emanating from its roof.